1. Methodology background

 Labour productivity estimates are derived statistics, meaning they use other published data.
 The Office for National Statistics (ONS) National Accounts output data are governed by the conventions of the European System of Accounts 1995 (ESA95).

-The definitions and concepts of the labour productivity statistics are compliant with relevant sections of the OECD Productivity Manual (PDF, 993KB), and our ONS Productivity Handbook.
+The definitions and concepts of the labour productivity statistics are compliant with relevant sections of the OECD Productivity Manual (PDF, 993KB), and with our ONS Productivity Handbook.

 Geography